pablojgonzalez/pablojgonzalez_hugosite_source/content/home/resources.md

 +++

-I am a teaching instructor for the following courses at the University of Liverpool:
+At the University of Liverpool, I tought a number of courses:

 Undergraduate level:

-* ENVS101: Study Skills and GIS (Earth Science)
-* ENVS258: Environmental Geophysics (Remote Sensing & GNSS)
-* ENVS368/568: Geophysical Exploration Techniques
-* ENVS314: Quantitative Tectonics
-* ENVS300/400: Geophysical Project (BSc Geophysics research project)
+ENVS101: Study Skills and GIS (Earth Science), ENVS258: Environmental Geophysics (Remote Sensing & GNSS), ENVS368/568: Geophysical Exploration Techniques, ENVS314: Quantitative Tectonics and ENVS300/400: Geophysical Project (BSc Geophysics research project)

-Master level:

-* ENVS608: MSc Petroleum Geology project
+Master level: ENVS608: MSc Petroleum Geology project

 I also recently tauch lectures/courses for:

-* 1st COMET-InSAR training workshop at University of Leeds in November 2016;
+* The COMET-InSAR training workshops at University of Leeds in November 2016, 2017 and 2018;
 * Digital Elevation Models for Earth Sciences Workshop, a 1-day workshop in Liverpool, 9th January 2017; together with Dr Felix Von-Aulock (Liverpool) and Dr Mike James (Lancaster);
 * Volcano geodesy modules during the 1st Tenerife International Training Course on Volcano Monitoring, Tenerife Islands (Canary Islands), 1-10 April 2017.

+If you are interested in such materials for teaching, [get in touch](mailto:pabloj.gonzalez@csic.es).